awslabs/graphstorm/docs/source/tutorials/quick-start.rst

 Generating Embedding
 ------------------------
-If users only need to generate node embeddings instead of doing predictions on the graph, users can use saved model and the same yaml configure file used in training to achieve that with the ``gs_gen_node_embedding`` command:
+If users only need to generate node embeddings instead of doing predictions on the graph, users can use saved model and the same yaml configuration file used in training to achieve that with the ``gs_gen_node_embedding`` command:
 .. code-block:: bash

     python3 -m graphstorm.run.gs_gen_node_embedding \